Prepaid Solar Leases & PPAs: A New Path to Owning Solar | Solar.com

 Billing Structure Lease of equipment Purchase of solar energy

-Transfers after 6 years 6 years
+Option to take ownership After 6 years After 6 years

 Tax credit recipient Third-party owner Third-party owner